 Ongoing Oversight

-14.39 The Coverholder must deal openly and co-operatively with the Insurers, any Regulatory Body with jurisdiction over the Insurers or the Coverholder <(including the Office of the Superintendent of Financial Institutions (“OSFI”)>, external auditors or other representatives appointed by the Insurers who have the right at any time during normal business hours, without any restriction or limitation, to inspect and audit any data, systems, policy documentation, procedures, processes or other documentation or records of the Coverholder relating to policies bound and to the operation of the Agreement and have the right to make copies or extracts.
+14.39 The Coverholder must deal openly and co-operatively with the Insurers, any Regulatory Body <(including the Office of the Superintendent of Financial Institutions (“OSFI”)>, external auditors or other representatives appointed by the Insurers who have the right at any time during normal business hours, without any restriction or limitation, to inspect and audit any data, systems, policy documentation, procedures, processes or other documentation or records of the Coverholder relating to policies bound and to the operation of the Agreement and have the right to make copies or extracts.

 14.39.1 The Coverholder agrees to provide to OSFI such reasonable undertakings and assurances regarding the access of representatives of OSFI to the records of the Coverholder relating to the Agreement as OSFI may request.